Zhong-Lab-UCSD/HiFislides/README.md

 join -1 1 -2 1 -t $'\t' L2R1_L1R1.hifislida3.sort.o HiFi_L2R2_genome.sort.bed | cut -f 2,3,4,5,6,7,8 > HiFi_L2R2_genome_spatial.txt
 ```

-Without the `cut` the first column would be the HiFi-Slide read ID (field used for `join`), however since we do not need this information anymore we prefer to remove that field before writing to output file.
+Without the `cut` the first column would be the HiFi-Slide read ID (field used for `join`), however since we do not need this information anymore we prefer to remove that field before writing to output file to reduce memory occupation.

 Tab-separated txt file with the following columns:

-- Column 1: Tile ID (only tiles under the ROI provided as input).
+- Column 1: Tile ID.
 - Column 2: X-coord on the tile (columns).
 - Column 3: Y-coord on the tile (rows).
 - Column 4: N as the number of total spatial coordinates where this HiFi-Slide read could be aligned to spatial barcodes.